The Simplest DIY Laundry Hamper Liner Tutorial

 laundry hamper fabric cut

-Cut your fabric the width determined above and about 10″ longer than the length of the basket.
-This measurement can vary depending on how long you want the fold over the top of the basket.
+The length measurement can vary depending on how long you want the fold over the top of the basket.
 I ended up bringing mine down about 7″.
 You want to make sure there’s enough fabric left, after you create the fold over the top, to be able to sew the bottom closed and still be the proper length for your hamper.
-Pin or clip the fabric together prior to sewing and make sure you’ve got the kind of fit you want.
-What we’re creating is essentially a big bag.

 sewing floral duckcloth

-Create a French Seam
+About a French seam

 Press the finished seam.